Having trouble viewing this HTML e-mail? Click here

 State Library Board to Meet in Salem

-Oregon State Library 2012 Fall Lecture Series – Final Lecture
+Final Lecture of the Oregon State Library 2013 Fall Lecture Series

-The 2012-2013 Ready to Read Grants will be mailed to public library directors by the end of December.
-Included in this mailing will be a list of the libraries receiving grants this year, descriptions of the projects they plan to implement with their Ready to Read Grant in 2013, and a sample press release.
-Legislators will have to make many difficult funding decisions this year, please be sure to inform them how the Grant is benefiting children and young adults locally at your library.
+The 2013-2014 Ready to Read Grants will be mailed to public library directors by the end of December.
+Included in this mailing will be a list of the libraries receiving grants this year, descriptions of the projects they plan to implement with their Ready to Read Grant in 2014, and a sample press release.
+Legislators increased Ready to Read funding for the 2013-2015 biennium, so please be sure to thank them and inform them how the grant is benefiting children and young adults locally at your library.
 The Oregon Library Association’s Legislative Committee maintains a webpage on the Ready to Read Grant program with a variety of resources to help you communicate with Legislators and other library stakeholders in your community.

 Oregon State Library